Ka'anapali Region Sights, Tours, & Information

-Things to Do & Visitor Tips for Lahaina & Kaanapali on Maui
+Things to Do & Visitor Tips for Kaanapali on Maui

-The resort areas of Ka'anapali and historic Lahaina town grace the shores of western-most Maui.
-While both technically inside our West Maui region, we've dedicated a unique section here, for each of the major attractions located within these two popular areas.
+The resort area of Ka'anapali graces the shores of western-most Maui.
+While technically inside our West Maui region, we've dedicated a unique section here, for each of the major attractions located within this popular area.

 — article continued below —

 With plenty of sunshine and great weather year-round, this stretch of Maui coastline has become the playground of visitors from around the world and is a popular location for taking a snorkel cruise, doing some window shopping, or catching one of the very best Hula shows in all of Hawaii.

 Best Things to See in West Maui in Ka'anapali

 #5 Rated in the Lahaina & Kaanapali Region

 In ancient Hawaiian legend, this large, black mass of lava was where the souls of the dead leaped into the arms of the gods named Pu'u Keka'a.